abdellahrk/cameroon-open-data/README.md

 4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 5. Run `docker compose down --remove-orphans` to stop the Docker containers.

+### Contributing
+- You can contribute with data-We greatly need this and we appreciate your time and efforts-in the directory `data`, you can create a `yaml` file depending on the data you want to contributing e.g `restaurants.yaml`.
+Check [yaml.org](https://yaml.org) for markup instructions
+- You can also contribute by improving the code.
+More endpoints will have to be created depending on the data available.
+  1. Code has been simplified and the parsing of `Yaml` files moved to an Abstract controller
+  2. What is needed is to create a controller with a route matching the name of the `Yaml` file in the data directory (this is optional).
+The route can be named anything
+  3. Send your pull requests.
+- Why should you contribute?
+  - To participate in the digitalisation of our beloved country Cameroon through open data
+  - To be part of an open source initiative
+  - To use one of the most popular yet simple technology
+  - And to be an awesome person.

 ## Features

 * Provides open data to the public
 * API based (web frontend coming up depending on the need)
+* New ideas are welcomed through the Discussion Tab here on Github or through Github issues

+### Endpoints
+The available endpoints can be gotten using the command `php bin/console debug:router`

 **Enjoy!**